fastenhealth/policy/connect/privacy_policy.md

 ---

-## The Information We Collect About You.
+## The Information We Collect About You

 ### Through our Site, fastenhealth.com